asaduzzamananik/Google-Calendar-Phishing-Attack-Suricata-and-Wazuh-Detection-Project/README.md

 ---

-## ✅Phase 1: Setup and File Hosting on /Ubuntu VM
+## Phase 1: Setup and File Hosting on /Ubuntu VM
 ### Goal
 Generate a reverse shell payload to be delivered via phishing.
 #### 1.1 Generate Payload: